MicrosoftEdge/WebView2Feedback/specs/WebResourceRequested-CustomScheme.md

                                           [](HRESULT error, PCWSTR result) -> HRESULT { return S_OK; })
                                           .Get()));
 // The following XHR will fail because *.example.com is in the not allowed origin list of custom-scheme2.
-// The WebResourceRequested event will not fire for this request.
+// The WebResourceRequested event will not be raised for this request.
 CHECK_FAILURE(m_webView->ExecuteScript(L"var oReq = new XMLHttpRequest();"
                                        L"oReq.addEventListener(\"load\", reqListener);"
                                        L"oReq.open(\"GET\", \"custom-scheme-not-in-allowed-origins://example-data.json\");"